cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 Soon, CosmWasm will enable systems and contracts that communicate across chains because it will work with IBC.

 CosmWasm will likely support many approaches to developing contracts.
-For now, Rust is the most popular, most evolved and most used, so CosmWasm is ideal for Rust developers looking for a blockchain platform with fast transaction finality.
+For now, Rust is the most popular, most evolved, and most used, so CosmWasm is ideal for Rust developers looking for a blockchain platform with fast transaction finality.

 <HighlightBox type="docs">